 What did you think?
 I’d love to hear your thoughts on the programme and also your experience of menopause and what has worked for you.

 Let me know!

-P.S If you want to discover more about how a personalised supplement and lifestyle approach may help you, I have appointments for a free one to one 15 minute health review via zoom or telephone available during June.
+P.S If you want to discover more about how a personalised supplement and lifestyle approach may help you, I have appointments for a free one to one 15 minute health review via zoom or telephone available during June and July.
 Book here.

 Full detailed one to one consultations with a registered nutritional therapist are also available.
 For more information, please email firstname.lastname@example.org and we will arrange for a nutritionist to call you to explain more.